Table of Contents

 How to end a presentation:

-Always end a presentation with the one take-away you want people to remember.
+One of the best presentation ideas is to always end a presentation with the one take-away you want people to remember.

 - What’s your big idea?